ethereum/devp2p/discv5/discv5-theory.md

     A -> B   FINDNODE encrypted with unknown key or random-packet

-Node B receives the initial packet, extracts the source node ID from the packet (see [encoding section]), and continues the handshake by responding with WHOAREYOU.
-The WHOAREYOU packet contains a nonce value to be signed by A as well as the highest known ENR sequence number of node A's record.
+Node B receives the initial packet, extracts the source node ID from the packet (see [encoding section]), and continues the handshake by responding with [WHOAREYOU].
+The WHOAREYOU packet contains the id-nonce value to be signed by A as well as the highest known ENR sequence number of node A's record.

     A <- B   WHOAREYOU including id-nonce, enr-seq

-Node A now knows that node B is alive and can send it's initial packet again.
-Alongside the encrypted packet, node A includes an ephemeral public key in the cryptosystem used by B's identity scheme (e.g. an elliptic curve key on the secp256k1 curve if node B uses the "v4" scheme).
+Node A now knows that node B is alive and is ready to perform the handshake.
+The handshake proceeds by re-sending the original request message in a [handshake packet].

-The ephemeral key is used to perform Diffie-Hellman key agreement with B's static public key and the session keys are derived from it using the HKDF key derivation function.
+The handshake packet includes an ephemeral public key in the cryptosystem used by B's identity scheme (e.g. an elliptic curve key on the secp256k1 curve if node B uses the "v4" scheme).
+This key is used to perform Diffie-Hellman key agreement with B's static public key and the session keys are derived from it using the HKDF key derivation function.

     ephemeral-key    = random private key